prabinov42/WhyNotR/why_not_r.md

 today’s world.
-Changing the set of tools students learn will doubtless cause some transitional pain for the faculty, but this can be minimized by choosing a small set of tools that can serve the students both in their academic career, as well as once they graduate.
+Changing the set of tools students learn will doubtless cause some transitional pain for the faculty, but this can be minimized by choosing a small set of tools that can serve the students both in their academic careers, as well as once they graduate.

 In this document we propose using the open source package R for such a purpose.
 Many will doubtless be aware of R’s facility with statistics, as that is what it was originally developed for.
-However it currently has many more applications beyond the realm of statistics, and later in this document we will demonstrate, via a selection of examples, some that cover the entire gamut of quantitative business courses.
+However, it currently has many more applications beyond the realm of statistics, and later in this document we will demonstrate, via a selection of examples, some that cover the entire gamut of quantitative business courses.

-One key advantage of R is that it is open source (i.e. free) and there are many free resources (eg online text books) that should enable students and faculty to make this transition at no cost - and have no recurring costs for software licenses, nor textbook purchases.
+One key advantage of R is that it is open source (i.e. free) and there are many free resources (eg online text books) that should enable students and faculty to make this transition at no cost - and with no recurring costs for software licenses, nor textbook purchases.

-One frequent concern from people who have not used open source tools is where they will get support - one only has to look at the range of online resources for R to dispel this concern.
+One frequent concern from people who have not used open source tools is where they will get support.
+One only has to look at the range of online resources for R to dispel this concern.
 The community is incredibly helpful, and usually the answer to any questions is a Google search away.

-Once the right tool is in place, this opens up the possibility of reforming the curriculum to be more adapted to the tool, and today’s business world.
+Once the right tool is in place, this opens up the possibility of reforming the curriculum to be more adapted to the tool, and to today’s business world.

 # Why R